Helena Bonham Carter: Worldwide recognition (2000s–present)

-In August 2001, she was featured in Maxim.
-She played her second Queen of England when she was cast as Anne Boleyn in the ITV1 miniseries Henry VIII; however, her role was restricted, as she was pregnant with her first child at the time of filming.
-In 2005, she voiced Lady Tottingham, a wealthy aristocratic spinster in the 2005 stop-motion animated comedy Wallace & Gromit: The Curse of the Were-Rabbit.
+Bonham Carter landed her second role as Queen of England in 2003 when she was cast to play Anne Boleyn in the two part mini-series Henry VIII.
+In 2005, Bonham Carter voiced Lady Tottingham, a wealthy aristocratic spinster in the 2005 stop-motion animated comedy Wallace & Gromit: The Curse of the Were-Rabbit.
 Starring alongside Ralph Fiennes and Peter Sallis, the film serves as part of the Wallace & Gromit series.

-She was a member of the 2006 Cannes Film Festival jury that unanimously selected The Wind That Shakes the Barley as best film.
-In May 2006, Bonham Carter launched her own fashion line, "The Pantaloonies", with swimwear designer Samantha Sage.
+Bonham Carter was a member of the 2006 Cannes Film Festival jury that unanimously selected The Wind That Shakes the Barley as best film.
+In May 2006, she launched her own fashion line, "The Pantaloonies", with swimwear designer Samantha Sage.
 Their first collection, called Bloomin' Bloomers, is a Victorian style selection of camisoles, mob caps, and bloomers.
 The duo worked on Pantaloonies customised jeans, which Bonham Carter describes as "a kind of scrapbook on the bum".

 Bonham Carter played the evil witch Bellatrix Lestrange in the final four Harry Potter films (2007–2011).
 While filming Harry Potter and the Order of the Phoenix, she accidentally perforated the eardrum of Matthew Lewis (playing Neville Longbottom) when she stuck her wand into his ear canal.
 Bonham Carter received positive reviews as Bellatrix, described as a "shining but underused talent".
 She played Mrs. Lovett, Sweeney Todd's (Johnny Depp) amorous accomplice, in the film adaptation of Stephen Sondheim's Broadway musical, Sweeney Todd: The Demon Barber of Fleet Street, directed by Burton.

-Bonham Carter received a nomination for the Golden Globe for Best Actress for her performance.
-She won the Best Actress award in the 2007 Evening Standard British Film Awards for her performances in Sweeney Todd and Conversations With Other Women, along with another Best Actress award at the 2009 Empire Awards.
-Bonham Carter also appeared in the fourth Terminator film, entitled Terminator Salvation, playing a small but pivotal role as a personification of Skynet.
+Bonham Carter received a nomination for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy for her performance.
+Bonham Carter won the Best Actress award in the 2007 Evening Standard British Film Awards for her performances in Sweeney Todd and Conversations With Other Women, along with another Best Actress award at the 2009 Empire Awards.
+Bonham Carter also appeared in the fourth Terminator film, entitled Terminator Salvation as Serena Kogan, playing a small but pivotal role as a personification of Skynet.